Phyllis Schlafly: In popular culture

+Phyllis Schlafly, nicknamed "Phyllis Housefly", is referenced in Chapter 2 of Stephen King's 1986 novel It.
+When characters Adrian Mellon and Don Hagarty were discussing perceived homophobia in Derry, Adrian states that homophobia exists in every town in America due to being the age of "Ronnie Moron and Phyllis Housefly".
+The adult audience of 1986 would have recognized this as references to Ronald Reagan and Phyllis Schlafly.

 Phyllis Schlafly is mentioned extensively in the seventh episode of the third season of the comedy TV series The Marvelous Mrs. Maisel, titled "Marvelous Radio".
 Set in 1960, the episode sees Midge (Rachel Brosnahan) agreeing to participate in a live radio commercial for Schlafly.
 Initially, Midge is enthusiastic about the prospect of supporting a woman running for Congress.
 However, after learning about her views, which are portrayed as ultra-conservative and antisemitic, she changes her mind and refuses to speak her part, while already at the recording studio with the broadcast about to start.

 The FX miniseries Mrs. America also partially focuses on Schlafly's life and activism, with Cate Blanchett as her.
 Though some praise the series for its accuracy, Schlafly's family members, among other critics, dispute the accuracy of several accounts in the series.

 Schlafly is briefly referred to in the Margaret Atwood novel The Testaments.
 The 2019 sequel to Atwood's The Handmaid's Tale, The Testaments is set in a dystopian theocratic state in which women are segregated by caste and social function, including wives, housekeepers, teachers, and impregnable women.
 In this setting there is a "Schlafly Café" which is open to women in the "Aunt" or teacher caste.